The Top 7 Management Tools for Agencies in 2021

 — Impression Director, Charlie Hartley

-Float is a robust resource management tool that allows team leaders to plan projects and schedule their team's time in an easy drag-and-drop interface.
+Float is a robust project resource management tool that allows team leaders to plan projects and schedule their team's time in an easy drag-and-drop interface.

 Beyond giving teams a simple way to view projects and schedules, Float also helps teams manage their availability by setting individual work hours, scheduling time off, and assigning location-based public holidays.
 It can also automatically track and calculate utilization rates and build powerful reports.
 All changes and edits to your schedule are made in real time, making it easy to track budgets and use accurate data to plan future projects.